Skip to main content

 Determining target audience

-The target audience should accurately represent your customers by including those more likely to purchase your products or services.
+The target audience should accurately represent your customers, including those most likely to purchase your products or services.
 For example, your target audience may be working women aged 25–34, earning between $50,000–$60,000 annually, living in the city, and passionate about healthy living.

 The data used to define a consumer target audience could include (but isn’t limited to):